mattlong/mattlong/README.md

 ### Working On

+music: omnifield to search for or add new songs

 ### Up Next

+music: bulk import songs from copy paste

 ### TODO

+* database backup strategy
 * music
-  * search/add page
-  * bulk import songs from copy paste
 * bookmarks
 * blog
 * tags